Why Come to Us

 In 1960 his sons purchased land on Albany Turnpike, Canton and built the new, spacious and tastefully decorated, Vincent Funeral Home in honor of their father, Charles Henry Vincent.

 Grandson, Richard J. Vincent worked with his grandfather and uncles, washing cars and mowing lawns.
 He graduated from New England Institute in Boston and joined the firm as a licensed funeral director and embalmer in 1969.
-Today owns Farmington Valley Crematory in the Canton Funeral Home.
+He "semi" retired in 2009 after 50 years of service.
+In 1997, Dick founded the Farmington Valley Crematory, located in the Canton Funeral Home, and continued to own and operate it until retiring in 2018.

-Mary O'Keefe Vincent joined the family business as a secretary and later received her license and became the firms first woman licensed funeral director and embalmer and is now the President and owner of Vincent Funeral Home.
+Mary O'Keefe Vincent joined the family business as a secretary and later received her license and became the firm's first licensed female funeral director and embalmer.
+Mary retired in 2018 from her role as President and Owner of Vincent Funeral Home after over 40 years of service.

 Grieving doesn't always end with the funeral: subscribe to our free daily grief support email program, designed to help you a little bit every day, by filling out the form below.